 To receive disability benefits, the Social Security Administration must determine that your impairment is severe enough to prevent you from performing not just your past job, but any regular paying job.
 If you are over age 50, however, new Social Security regulations allow a more realistic look at your age, education and experience in determining whether you are disabled.

-At the Law Offices of Judith S. Leland, APLC, our lawyers offer a free initial consultation to evaluate your over-age-50 disability claim.
-For your convenience, we have offices in Downey, Santa Ana and Ontario in Southern California.
+At Leland Law, based in Whittier, our lawyers offer a free initial consultation to evaluate your over-age-50 disability claim.

 Our lawyers have successfully handled over-age-50 disability claims for: